 3.6 Consumer-Owned Resources

-Except for any Consumer-Owned Resources serving an NLSL, which «Customer Name» has applied to load consistent with section 23.3.7, «Customer Name» shall apply the output of the Consumer-Owned Resources as follows:
+Except for any Consumer-Owned Resources serving a Planned NLSL or NLSL, which «Customer Name» has applied to load consistent with section 20.3, «Customer Name» shall apply the output of Consumer-Owned Resources as follows:

 3.6.1 Existing Consumer-Owned Resources

-«Customer Name» has designated, in sections 7.1, 7.2, or 7.3 of Exhibit A, the extent that each existing Consumer-Owned Resource as of the Effective Date will or will not serve Onsite Consumer Load.
+«Customer Name» has designated, in sections 7.1, 7.2, or 7.3 of Exhibit A, the extent that each existing Consumer-Owned Resource as of the Effective Date will or will not serve On-Site Consumer Load.
 Such designation shall apply for the term of this Agreement.

 3.6.2 New Consumer-Owned Resources

-«Customer Name» shall designate the extent that each Consumer-Owned Resource commencing commercial operation after the Effective Date will or will not serve Onsite Consumer Load. «Customer Name» shall make such designation to BPA in writing within 120 days of the first production of energy by such resource.
+«Customer Name» shall designate the extent that each Consumer-Owned Resource commencing commercial operation after the Effective Date will or will not serve On-Site Consumer Load. «Customer Name» shall make such designation to BPA in writing within 120 days of energization of such resource.
 Such designation shall apply for the term of this Agreement.

-Consistent with «Customer Name»’s designations, BPA shall list Consumer-Owned Resources serving Onsite Consumer Load in section 7.1 of Exhibit A, Consumer-Owned Resources not serving Onsite Consumer Load in section 7.2 of Exhibit A, and Consumer-Owned Resources serving both Onsite Consumer Load and load other than Onsite Consumer Load in section 7.3 of Exhibit A.
+Consistent with «Customer Name»’s designations, BPA shall list Consumer-Owned Resources serving On-Site Consumer Load in section 7.1 of Exhibit A, Consumer-Owned Resources not serving On-Site Consumer Load in section 7.2 of Exhibit A, and Consumer-Owned Resources serving both On-Site Consumer Load and load other than On-Site Consumer Load in section 7.3 of Exhibit A.

-3.6.3 Application of Consumer-Owned Resources Serving Onsite Consumer Load
+3.6.3 Application of Consumer-Owned Resources Serving On-Site Consumer Load

-Power generated from Consumer-Owned Resources listed in section 7.1 of Exhibit A shall serve the Onsite Consumer Load. «Customer Name» shall receive no compensation from BPA for excess power generated on any hour from such resources.
+Power generated from Consumer-Owned Resources listed in section 7.1 of Exhibit A shall serve On-Site Consumer Load. «Customer Name» shall ensure that a Consumer-Owned Resource does not exceed the On-Site Consumer Load such resource serves.
+If a Consumer-Owned Resource exceeds the On-Site Consumer Load, then BPA may adjust «Customer Name»’s Total Retail Load used to bill for energy purchases to ensure «Customer Name» pays for energy that was otherwise displaced by the amount of generation of the Consumer-Owned Resource that exceeds the On-Site Consumer Load on any hour.
+BPA shall determine in its sole discretion whether to make any adjustment based on information «Customer Name» provides to BPA as follows:

+(1) Commensurate with «Customer Name»’s designation under section 3.6.2 above, «Customer Name» shall provide BPA information demonstrating that the Consumer-Owned Resource’s forecasted generation will not exceed the On-Site Consumer Load it is intended to serve on a monthly basis.
+Examples of such information include but are not limited to consumer load projections and monthly generation projections for the generating equipment to be installed.

+(2) If «Customer Name» has not provided sufficient information, or if the Consumer-Owned Resource exceeds On-Site Consumer Load, then «Customer Name» shall in accordance with section 15 and section 17.3 of this Agreement: (A) install metering on the On-Site Consumer Load, or (B) provide BPA hourly meter data of the On-Site Consumer Load on a monthly basis in a format specified by BPA.

+«Customer Name» shall provide written notice to BPA of any significant changes to an On-Site Consumer Load amount within 60 days of the change.

+«Customer Name» must ensure that the Consumer-Owned Resources do not cause negative flow through «Customer Name»’s Point of Delivery behind which the resource is located.
+If negative flow occurs, then «Customer Name» shall be responsible for any costs resulting from such flow.

-3.6.4 Application of Consumer-Owned Resources Serving Load Other than Onsite Consumer Load
+3.6.4 Application of Consumer-Owned Resources Serving Load Other than On-Site Consumer Load